 In 1989 only some mental health, surgical and pathology services were run by private companies.
 But after the introduction of the HSC Act, the list expanded to include GP surgeries and Out of Hours services; urgent care and minor injury units; diagnostic services including imaging; maternity care, elective (non-emergency) surgery; community nursing and a range of other community services such as physiotherapy; ambulance services; and prison health.
 Private companies also became involved in running entire hospitals, including A&E departments.

 This means you may now find that your GP works for a company like Care UK.
-Tests that your GP orders on your behalf (like blood tests or scans) may be carried out by companies like In-health.
+Tests that your GP orders on your behalf (like blood tests or scans) may be carried out by companies such as In-health.
 If your GP refers you to hospital for surgery, this might be to a privately run centre with an NHS contract, or to an NHS hospital run by a company like Circle.
 On return home, if you are lucky enough to receive community care (e.g. district nursing), this may be provided by a private company commissioned by the NHS, such as Virgin Care.

-Privatisation and NHS Sustainability and Transformation Plans (STPs)
+Consultancy firms growing involvement since NHS Sustainability and Transformation Plans (STPs)

 Following NHS England’s (NHSE) Five Year Forward View of 2014, the English NHS was divided into 44 ‘footprints’.
 Each was subsequently required to develop a Sustainability and Transformation Plan (STP) to bring health and care services in the area together to provide ‘place-based planning’.